collective/collective.developermanual/source/content/archetypes/datagridfield.rst

 This document contains miscellaneous notes about DataGridField_ field and DataGridWiget widget.

-DataGridField is an Archetypes field and widget to add     ular structures to your custom content types.
+DataGridField is an Archetypes field and widget to add tabular structures to your custom content types.

 Basics
 ------